derrick2105/cse207Proj-Not-UCSD-current-/README.md

 Please see documentation for setup instructions.

 If you would like to generate documentation `cd` into docs and type `make html`.
+Note, you must have sphinx installed to make docs.